SenseNet/sncom-resources/_posts/2016-01-13-Indexing-activity-queue-speedup.md

 ---
 title: "Indexing activity queue speedup"
 author: tusmester
+image: "/img/posts/speed.jpg"
 tags: [enterprise content management, indexing, speedup]
 ---

-In Sense/Net ECM we rely heavily on our Lucene indexing and search engine: every content modification involves re-indexing the data
+In Sense/Net ECM we rely heavily on our Lucene indexing and search engine: every content modification involves re-indexing the data.
+This means our indexing subsystem sometimes must handle a really heavy load when many users create or modify content at the same time.
+In an environment where there are multiple web servers (both generating new indexing activities as users work) things tend to get more complicated and vulnerable to concurrency errors.
+Indeed we found out that there was a possibility of executing indexing activities in a reversed order.

 ---